openebs/openebs/charts/loki-storage.md

 - **Recommended for**: Production environments with multiple Loki instances, where high availability and horizontal scaling are required.

-By default with openebs loki is deployed in this mode, i.e with multiple replicas and with an minio distributed object storage.
+By default with openebs loki is deployed in this mode, i.e with multiple replicas and with a minio distributed object storage.

 ---